Logistics & Transport January 2026

 People in Logistics & Transport were much more positive than average regarding Growth.

-On the lower side, people in Logistics & Transport had much lower favorable scores than average in Equity, Feedback & Recognition, and Collaboration & Communication.
+On the lower side, people in Logistics & Transport had much lower favorable scores than average in Action, Feedback & Recognition, and Collaboration & Communication.

-People working in Logistics & Transport are more engaged than Government Administration and Higher Education.
-People working in Logistics & Transport are less engaged than Professional Services, Architecture & Planning, Renewables & Environment, and Finance.
+People working in Logistics & Transport are more engaged than Public Relations & Communications, Higher Education, and Government Administration.
+People working in Logistics & Transport are less engaged than Professional Services, Hospital & Health Care, Law Practice, and Individual & Family Services.

-The highest scoring question for Logistics & Transport had 88% of people agreeing that they know what they need to do to be successful in their role (+1% compared to overall) while they were generally most positive about Growth.
+The highest scoring question for Logistics & Transport had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Growth.

-People in Logistics & Transport were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 18% of people disagreeing (+1% above average).
+People in Logistics & Transport were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 16% of people disagreeing (+2% above average).

 Which questions matter the most?